 Advantages of Earning an Associate Degree

 An associate degree can be a practical and highly valuable alternative for those who aren’t able to attend a four-year university.
 Typically only taking two years or less to complete, an associate degree can provide more opportunities and higher pay in today’s job market.
-If you choose to earn your degree at a private college, such as Fremont College, an Associates degree can be obtained in as little as 15 months.
+If you choose to earn your degree at a private college, such as Fremont University, an Associates degree can be obtained in as little as 15 months.
 Continue reading to learn about the many advantages of earning an associate degree and how it can lead to career success.

 An associate degree can be earned at a two-year college, a career college, and even some four-year universities.
 Many associate degrees can also be earned online, making it a great option for working adults and those who have busy schedules.